Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

-This is the very idea of lazy evaluation: if you only want to look at a few samples does it worth loading all (110 GB) of the data?
-Here \spark analyzes the full pipeline, optimizes it and works only on the first block, which is why this happens within seconds (see \tab{perf}).
+This happens within seconds (see \tab{perf}).
+How is that possible?
+This is the very idea of lazy evaluation: if you only want to look at a few samples is it worth loading all (110 GB) of the data?
+Here \spark analyses the full pipeline, optimizes it and only physically read the very first block